 How you can Help

-By making these small changes, you can help provide a better environment for yourself and the plants and animals we share this wonderful city with.
+By making small changes, you can help provide a better environment for yourself plants animals that share this wonderful city.

 How you can help – in and around your HOME